RealWagmi/wagmi-leverage/README.md

 ```

-Wagmi Leverage is a landing protocol without liquidation or price oracles.
-The trader pays for the time to hold the position and only he can decide when to close it.
+Wagmi Leverage is a leverage product, built on concentrated liquidity without a price-based liquidation or price oracles.
+This system caters to liquidity providers and traders(borrowers).
+The trader pays for the time to hold the position as long as he wants as long as interest is paid.

-### borrow
+### Liquidity Providers (LPs):

-The "borrow" function allows a user to borrow tokens by providing collateral and taking out loans.
-The trader opens a long position by borrowing liquidity from Uniswap V3 and converting it into a pair of tokens.
-One of these tokens will be swapped into the desired "holdToken".
-The tokens will be stored until the position is closed.
-The margin is calculated based on the requirement to restore liquidity with any price movement.
-The trader pays for the time the position is held.
+Wagmi enhances yields for V3 liquidity providers by offsetting impermanent loss.
+LPs can earn yield even when their liquidity position is out of range.
+When not utilized for trading, their liquidity position is lent to traders/borrowers, earning them higher yields through premiums and trading fees​​.

-### repay
+### Traders:

-The "repay" function is used to repay a loan.
-The position is closed either by the trader or by the liquidator if the trader has not paid for holding the position and the liquidation time has arrived.
-The borrowed positions from liquidation providers are restored using the held token, and the remaining tokens are sent to the caller.
-In the event of liquidation, the liquidity provider whose liquidity is present in the trader's position can use the emergency mode to withdraw their liquidity.
-In this case, they will receive hold tokens, and liquidity will not be restored in the Uniswap pool.
+Traders on Wagmi can margin long or short any pair without the risk of forced price-based liquidations.
+Even if their position is underwater, they are only required to pay premiums to LPs to maintain their position.
+This model gives traders access to high leverage on every asset and eliminates the concern of forced liquidations​​.

 ## Dev docs